Jonah Heim Preview, Player Props: Rangers vs. Mariners

 Jonah Heim At The Plate

-- In 66.1% of his 124 games this season, Heim has picked up at least one hit.
-He's also had 31 multi-hit games.

-- He has hit a home run in 14.5% of his games this year, and 3.7% of his trips to the dish.
+- In 14.4% of his games this season, he has hit a long ball, and 3.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.